nikerla/vc-content/pages/forms/download-enterprise-whitepaper.md

 ﻿---
 title: Top 4 Enterprise Ecommerce Challenges
-description: In general view, enterprise e-commerce is esentially just a bigger version of a normal online store.
+description: In general view, enterprise e-commerce is essentially just a bigger version of a normal online store.
 Technically it is correct.
 However,running a business at an enterprise level is a whole new adventure.
 There are multiple factors that come into play once a business grows to this kind of scale.
 This makes the transition a real challenge!
 In this whitepaper we'll provide top 4 challenges that enterprise ecommerce websites face and their best solutions.
 date: 2017-05-04
 permalink: download-enterprise-whitepaper
 ---